-The Quest Kids board game and The Trials of Tolk the Wise (our expansion adventure campaign for The Quest Kids) will be available in February 2021!
-You can pre-order all of our fantasy board games for kids by CLICKING HERE.
+The Quest Kids board game and The Trials of Tolk the Wise (our expansion adventure campaign for The Quest Kids) are available now!
+You can order all of our fantasy board games for kids by CLICKING HERE.

 I love playing board games with my family.
 I grew up playing cards with my grandma and HeroQuest with my brother.
 Before my wife and I were outnumbered by kids one of our favorite date nights was a good game of Dominion, Libertalia, Steam Park, or another quality board game.
 So, now that I am a dad of a five year old, three year old and 2 week old I am not surprised to find that I also love playing board games with my kids.